 The State of Vermont strives to keep the use of temporary employees to a minimum.
 Nevertheless, some State agencies have pressing logistical needs for temporary staff.
 You should be aware that use of temporary employees is restricted by 3 VSA § 331.
-The maximum number of hours a temporary employee may be employed (hours worked) is 1,280 per calendar year, or approximately 49 hours per pay period for a full year, regardless of the type of temporary position.
-Type of position means: seasonal, sporadic, fill in, intermittent, and bona fide emergency.
-In addition, if a temporary employee works in more than one position during the calendar year, even if the positions are in different departments, the total hours that employee may work in ALL positions is 1,280 during each calendar year.
-Due to the Affordable Care Act, should a temporary employee exceed 1,560 hours in a 12 consecutive month period, penalties may be assessed to the department for that employee.
+Please read the statutory limitations carefully so that your requests and waivers are accurate.
+Please note, if a temporary employee works in more than one position during the calendar year, even if the positions are in different departments, the total hours or months that employee may work in ALL positions may not exceed 1,280 hours or seven (7) months worked during each calendar year.

 - Does not confer access to permanent employment in State Government.
-Temporary employees must compete on an equal footing (or "open competitive basis") with other non-state employee applicants for permanent employment.
-If hired on a permanent basis, a former temporary employee must satisfactorily complete an original probationary period, as would any newly hired employee.
+Temporary and seasonal employees must compete on an equal footing (or "open competitive basis") with other non-state employee applicants for permanent employment.
+If hired on a permanent basis, a former temporary or seasonal employee must satisfactorily complete an original probationary period, as would any newly hired employee.

 - ARE PAID ONLY FOR ACTUAL HOURS WORKED and are entitled to overtime in accordance with federal law.
 The State cannot guarantee how long a temporary job will last and cannot guarantee 40 hours of work per week.